Tolujoh-n/study-online/README.md

 - To Add some Course to the App after login-in the admin dashboard navigate to course and fill the data to be updated

-- You need to perform migration for first time running to create nessesary tables run `python manage.py makemigrations`
-- Run migration to activate model for the app run `python manage.py migrate`
-- Run `python manage.py runserver` to check the online course app on the brouser

-### Install the required package